Nuke User Guide v2.1

 due <time specifier> <date> [ -a ]

-The time specifier and date that you provide must adhere to the set of Nuke's accepted Date formats.
+that you provide must adhere to the set of Nuke's accepted Date formats.

 Example Usage